Amen Jalal

 (with Nasir Iqbal, Mahreen Mahmud, Kate Vyborny)

-General equilibrium effects of a billion trees: Evidence from Pakistan
+Equilibrium Effects of a Billion Trees: Evidence from Pakistan

 (with Veronica Salazar-Restrepo)

-Click for abstract Several countries are investing large sums of money in nation-wide tree planting programs as part of their climate mitigation and adaptation strategies.
-However, there is limited evidence on the impacts of such programs on livelihoods and ecosystems.
-These programs may disrupt ecosystems and agriculture, deplete water supplies, displace local communities, and lead to more deforestation in other areas.
+Click for abstract Several countries are investing large sums of money in nation-wide tree planting programs for climate mitigation and adaptation.
+However, there is limited evidence on the impacts of such programs.
+They may disrupt ecosystems and agriculture, displace local communities, and lead to more deforestation in other areas.
 Conversely, planting the right species of trees at the right place can sequester carbon, regenerate forests, and provide ecosystem services like flood prevention.
 In this project, we focus on Pakistan's Billion Tree Tsunami Afforestation Programme (BTTAP), which planted 1 billion trees in the province of Khyber Pakhtunkhwa.
-First, we employ the AVOCADO remote-sensing algorithm to measure forest regrowth at high resolution (30m pixels) in order to measure the effectiveness of the program (Decuyper et al. 2022).
-Second, we also gather environmental data on wind, fires, temperature, precipitation, and pollution and combine it with administrative data on socioeconomic outcomes in order to measure ecological spillovers of the program in neighboring areas.
-Finally, we incorporate these spillovers in a general equilibrium framework to analyze whether the program displaced existing economic activities like agriculture.
+First, we process high-resolution satellite imagery using a cutting-edge, context-specific remote-sensing algorithm.
+Second, we gather environmental data on wind, fires, temperature, precipitation, and pollution to measure spillovers of the program in down-wind areas.
+Finally, we incorporate these spillovers in a theoretical framework to analyze whether the program displaced existing economic activities like agriculture.

 Teaching